barrust/mediawiki/CONTRIBUTING.md

 #### Coding Style

-All code must adhere to the [PEP8](https://www.python.org/dev/peps/pep-0008/) coding style standard.
-Code that does not adhere will be flagged as a failed build during continuous integration testing.

-The MediaWiki API wrapper project follows the PEP8 coding style for consistency and readability.
+The MediaWiki API wrapper project follows the [PEP8](https://www.python.org/dev/peps/pep-0008/) coding style for consistency and readability.
 Code that does not comply with PEP8 will not be accepted into the project as-is.
+All code should adhere to the PEP8 coding style standard where possible.

 The MediaWiki API wrapper project also uses [pylint](https://www.pylint.org/) to help identify potential errors, code duplication, and non-pythonic syntax.